SafeCare BC Logo

 Notes to the huddle leader

-• Some common cues that you may need to self-settle are higher breathing rate, clenched hands or jaws, muscular tension, difficulty concentrating or making decisions.
+• Some common cues you may need to self-settle are a higher breathing rate, clenched hands or jaws, muscular tension, and difficulty concentrating or making decisions.

 • Some common self-settling techniques include closing your eyes, deep breathing, stretching, visualizing a peaceful scene, having a snack and repeating a mantra.